FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/uconf_internal_am.md

 ### Using the configuration file

-You can add, remove, or modify roles or privileges in the <span class="code">role-smp.conf</span> sample file delivered in <span class="code">runtime/conf/</span> directory.
+You can add, remove, or modify roles or privileges in the `role-smp.conf` sample file delivered in `runtime/conf/` directory.
 After adding or modifying a role or privilege, you must interpret the configuration file.

 ### Using the user interface

-In the <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> UI, access the General Configuration pane and select either **Privileges** or **Roles**.
+In the {{< TransferCFT/transfercftname  >}} UI, access the General Configuration pane and select either **Privileges** or **Roles**.
 Options include creating, deleting, modifying, or cloning a role or privilege.